According to current statistics, 4,000 people in the United States go missing every day.

 But in these moments, it is imperative to understand that officers are trying to rule out what often motivates a teen or adult to seemingly drop off the face of the earth.For example, if your teenage daughter is missing, you will likely be asked if she was upset about anything or if the two of you were arguing.

-Starting the process of a missing person search
+How to start the process of a missing person search?

 If a husband reports his wife missing, he will very likely be asked if they were having marital trouble, if they might be in the middle of divorce plans, if she was possibly having an affair.
 Like the distraught mom, the worried husband might also be asked if he and his wife were arguing before he last saw her.